Learning Repetition-Invariant Representations for Polymer Informatics: Introduction

 In this work, we propose \textbf{G}raph \textbf{R}epetition \textbf{IN}variance (GRIN), a method that combines algorithm alignment with repeat-unit augmentation to address the challenge of repetition-invariant representation learning.
-GRIN aligns message passing with the edge-greedy logic of the maximum spanning tree (MST) algorithm: dynamic programming(DP)-style updates enforce a fixed reasoning procedure, enabling intrinsic generalization across graph sizes.
+GRIN draws inspiration from the edge-greedy logic from the maximum spanning tree (MST) algorithm: dynamic programming(DP)-style updates enforce a fixed reasoning procedure, enabling intrinsic generalization across graph sizes.
 The MST criterion further preserves the most informative backbone of the polymer graph.
-We provide theory guarantees for invariant representation learning both model-wise and data-wise: \textbf{Model-wise}, GRIN's max-aggregation with a sparsity penalty aligns it with the MST construction process, inheriting the size‑generalization guarantees from DP. \textbf{Data-wise}, under the repeating unit contraction (\cref{def:polymer_hyperchain}), we formally establish latent repetition‑invariance (\cref{prop:LatentRepInv}) and identify the minimal repeat size required for optimal invariant learning (\cref{prop:grad_sum}).
+We provide theory guarantees for invariant representation learning both model-wise and data-wise: \textbf{Model-wise}, GRIN's max-aggregation with a sparsity penalty heuristically encourages alignment with the MST construction process, inheriting the size‑generalization guarantees from DP. \textbf{Data-wise}, under the repeating unit contraction (\cref{def:polymer_hyperchain}), we formally establish latent repetition‑invariance (\cref{prop:LatentRepInv}) and identify the minimal repeat size required for optimal invariant learning (\cref{prop:grad_sum}).

 We conduct experiments on four homopolymer and two copolymer datasets.
 Whereas homopolymer tasks mainly test repeat-size extrapolation, the copolymer datasets probe a harder regime: capturing the synergistic interactions between distinct repeating units.
 GRIN consistently surpasses strong baselines, e.g., improving homopolymer Density R\textsuperscript{2} by 10-15\% and reducing copolymer Ionization Potential RMSE by 24-30\%, while maintaining uniform accuracy across all repeat sizes.